matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 could send those events over as well, but those will also reference other events that require validation and so on.

-A dumb thing we could easily do here is to trust the leave event implicitly if it is sent by the homeserver we originally knocked through.
+A simple thing we could easily do here is to trust the leave event implicitly if it is sent by the homeserver we originally knocked through.
 We know this homeserver is (or at least was) in the room, so they're probably telling the truth.
 This is almost an edge case though, as while you'll knock through one